couchbase/cbft/DESIGN.md

 Ideally, we would like there to be little or no impact to cbft queries and index availability during a rebalance.

-## Addressing Backfill Inefficiency And Index Unavailability
+## Addressing Backfill Overload And Index Unavailability

 Let's address these issues one at a time, where we propose to fit into the state changes and workflow of ns-server's rebalance design.

+### ns-server's Rebalance Workflow

-In particular, during rebalance ns-server provides some advanced concurrency scheduling maneuvers to increase efficiency, availability and safety (see ns-server's rebalance-flow.txt document for more details)...
+During rebalance, ns-server provides some advanced concurrency scheduling maneuvers to increase efficiency, availability and safety (see ns-server's rebalance-flow.txt document for more details)...

 * ns-server can limit the number of concurrent KV backfills per node (usually to 1 KV backfill per node).